KWR-Water/sutra2/docs/source/tutorial.rst

     phreatic_concentration.removal_parameters

-Then we compute the removal by running the 'compute_omp_removal' function: phreatic_concentration.compute_omp_removal()
+Then we can compute the removal by running the 'compute_omp_removal' function: phreatic_concentration.compute_omp_removal()

 .. ipython:: python

     phreatic_concentration.compute_omp_removal()

 Once the removal has been calculated, you can view the steady-state concentration and breakthrough time per zone for the OMP in the df_particle: